ayust/alpha-guide/content/career-agents/business.md

 #### Common Stumbling Blocks

- * In mission 2 of 10, the Black Box will be ejected into a Cargo Container when you destroy the last pirate.
-Remember to pick it up before returning to station.
+ * In mission 2 of 10, the Black Box is inside the "Civilian Transport Ship Wreck" near the NPC pirate.
+Use the provided Civilian Salvager module to access the wreck, then loot the Black Box from it and return to your agent.
+(A "Salvager I" module will not work.)
-   If you forgot, you can warp back to the mission site within 2 hours and it will still be there.
- * In mission 3 of 10, the Veldspar must be mined in the mission site.
+ * In mission 3 of 10, you must mine Veldspar from the mission site to complete the mission, even if you already have sufficient Tritanium.
+Mining from an asteroid belt will not complete the mission.
  * In mission 6 of 10, the Tracking Computer I is most easily acquired from the Market.
    See the [Use the Market](/market/) section if you're having trouble.
  * In mission 9 of 10, you can use `1MN Afterburner I` modules acquired from other Career Agent